We work with Transport for London (TfL) to provide additional cycle parking facilities.

 TfL provides free cycle parking stands for businesses (you only pay for installation).
 To find out more, get in touch with the Sustainable Transport Team.

 Each year we bid for funding to provide secure cycling parking for blocks of flats.
 Depending on the circumstances this can be fully funded or match funded.
 To find out more, get in touch with the Sustainable Transport Team.

 Cyclehoop bike hangars

-Kingston Council has undertaken a programme of installing bike hangars at housing estates around the borough to help promote active travel amongst housing tenants.
+We have undertaken a programme of installing bike hangars at housing estates around the borough to help promote active travel amongst housing tenants.

 The Go Cycle branded Cyclehoop hangars have spaces for six bikes and are accessed via a key entry.